mrocklin/mrocklin.github.io/decision-fatigue.md

 It's good that when you feel uncertain you ask for input.
 Good job 👍.

 However, the phrasing of your question shifts the burden from your shoulders to the group.
 This I don't like as much.
-Instead, I recommend the following phrasing.
+Instead, I recommend the following phrasing:

 -   *"I'm figuring out X, but I'm running into a problem and I could use some advice."*